Set clear limits for your preschooler to learn self-control

 Each stage of childhood has its challenges, especially when it comes to discipline.

-After Jupiter resident Melissa Dixon figured out how to tame her toddler from hitting, biting and flailing on the floor to get his way, she was not prepared for his latest tactic: hair-on-neck-raising screaming.
+After Jupiter resident Melissa Dixon figured out how to tame her toddler from hitting, biting and flailing on the floor to get his way, she wasn't prepared for his next tactic: hair-on-neck-raising screaming.

-So, why the tantrums?
-There are many reasons, says Deborah Newell, director of Triple P (Positive Parenting Program), which is funded by Children’s Services Council of Palm Beach County and run by Community Partners’ Parent-Child Center in Riviera Beach.
+There are many reasons, says Deborah Newell, director of Triple P (Positive Parenting Program), which is funded by Children’s Services Council of Palm Beach County and run by Community Partners of South Florida.

 “If children are overtired, if they are hungry, if their environment is not consistent, and they are unable to regulate due to constant uncertainties and changes, they are going to act out in some way to get their parents’ attention,” Newell says.
 “Children, no matter their age, need structure and consistency.
 They need appropriate boundaries and limits.
 They learn that misbehaving often leads to the parent giving in just to get the child to conform.”